 Tim Long, Educational Psychologist:

-Why did you choose QI?
+Why did you choose Q-interactive (QI)?

 As an Educational Psychologist I access a range of skills to carry out the work requested from parents, schools and professionals.
 Often, I utilise a mix of assessment tools, interviews and observations which help with our consultations and formulating interventions with schools, young people, adults and our partners.